etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 ### eth_coinbase

-Coinbase is the address that mining rewards will be send to (alias for Etherbase).
+Coinbase is the address that mining rewards will be sent to (alias for Etherbase).

 #### Params (0)